This post contains affiliate links and I may earn a commission if you make a purchase.

 It’s important to remember that student loan refinancing is different from consolidating your student loans, which means you are combining all of your federal loans into one loan to pay off.

 Many people want to use the two interchangeably, but they are very different.
 However, most institutions will have a program for both options.

-Before deciding to refinance your loans, make sure you can afford paying on a standard 10 year plan for your loan.
+Before deciding to refinance your loans, make sure you can afford to pay on a standard 10-year plan for your loan.
 For those that qualify for student loan refinancing, it can make a lot of sense financially!

 You are essentially getting a lower interest rate on your newly refinanced loan, which means lower payments and less money you end up paying throughout the life of your loans.